plumpNation/generators/README.md

 # Exploring generators

+## Words to explore
+Coroutines,

 ## What do they do?

-It seems as though one creates a generator, and then assign that to a variable, much the same as creating a higher order function for use in functional programming.
+It seems as though one creates a generator, and then assign the function that it returns to a variable, much the same as creating a higher order function for use in functional programming.

 ```js